JimEli/CodeTimer/README.md

-# Time a section of code.
+# Time a section of code (C language version).

 Simplistic demonstration of timing a section of code.

-It is sometimes useful to time the execution of a section of our code.
+It is sometimes useful to time the execution of a section of code.
 For example, it can be used to compare the efficiency of different versions of an algorithm.
 This is a short example program that demonstrates how to accomplish this.

 This was tested in MSVC 2017.